 How long it takes to get a decision

-You’ll be contacted if your application will take longer, for example because:
+You’ll be contacted if your application is complex and will take longer, for example because:

 - your supporting documents need to be verified